 For a free legal consultation, call 800-537-8185

-For the most part, in Louisiana you can claim Diminished Value against the other person’s insurance, but not your own.
-This is because claims against the other person’s insurance are based on tort principals that require the defendant to compensate you for all of your damages.
-On the other hand, a claim against your own insurance company is based on your contract with them and the insurance companies write most of those contracts to exclude a claim for diminished value.
+This is because claims against the other person’s insurance are based on tort principles that require them to compensate you for all your damages.
+On the other hand, a collision claim is based on your contract with your insurer—most of these contracts exclude diminished value.

 to find a Morris Bart office near you.